In order of use

 I chose kabocha squash also known as the Japanese pumpkin but any hard squash will work!

-Butternut squash is also a great option.
+Butternut squash is also a great option as it is sweet, soft and cooks down easily.

 If you do not drink alcohol, don’t be afraid as the alcohol will completely burn off during the cooking process.